roman-milk/roman-milk.github.io/teachers-trip.md

  Again the words she had cried out reverberated through her mind.
 'I deserve to be punished.'
 Those callous youths had done this to her.
 The experiences at camp had changed her so now she seemed addicted to being abused.
 Brian had sensed this and was fulfilling that sordid dirty need she had developed perhaps even furthering it.

  Everyone had their heads down quietly studying.
 Brian beckoned her over and like a devoted maid she hurried over to him.
 At least he was at the back of the class now so no one would see her bare ass if she bent over.
-Report_Story #3